 Academic Planning Process

-As Departments and or other units explore the possibility of adding new degree programs that increase the degree inventory of the university and of the state, they should work with their respective department chair(s), school dean, and Provost or Associate Provost, who will provide information to the President and Executive Staff.
-This also includes the curricular approval process with the Curricular and Instruction Committee (C & I-undergraduate only), PEUC (education programs) and Graduate Council.
+As Departments and or other units explore the possibility of adding new degree programs that increase the degree inventory of the university and of the state, they should work with their respective unit head, dean, and Provost, who will provide information to the President and Executive Staff.
+This also includes the curricular approval process with the Curricular and Instruction Committee (C & I-undergraduate only), EPPC (education programs) and Graduate Council.

 Shepherd University ensures that the quality of its academic programs, its faculty, and curricula through regular assessment in cyclical program reviews.
 These reviews occur both at the undergraduate and graduate levels.
 Information regarding the cycle and guidelines are found in Appendix G of the faculty handbook.

-The Shepherd University Program Review Committee (SUPRC) has implemented an evaluation procedure and established criteria for on-campus program reviews consistent with policy.
+The Shepherd University Program Review Committee (SUPRC), under the leadership of Assistant Provost Dr. Jason Best, has implemented an evaluation procedure and established criteria for on-campus program reviews consistent with policy.
 Crucial components of the review are the unit self-study, which must state accomplishments achieved since the last review, and an external reviewer who evaluates the self-study and completes a site visit.
 Involving external experts in the field ensures continuous improvement.
 Changes made as a result of the program review process are an important component in closing the loop on assessment as it relates to the mission and strategic priorities of the University.
 The review of academic programs is listed as a power and duty of the BoG, by legislative policy.
 Committee findings and recommendations are reported to the board during its April meeting.
 Summaries detailing results and recommendations of these reviews are as a final step sent to the WV-HEPC.

 We hope you will find these resources helpful as we all work together to develop new program and assess the vitality of current offerings, all in support of Shepherd’s mission as a West Virginia public liberal arts university, diverse community of learners and a gateway to the world of opportunities and ideas.